Multi-Day Seminars Frequently Asked Questions

 Do I need to make my own travel arrangements?

-Participants must make their own travel arrangements to ensure that they are on-site by the opening reception time on day one.
-Teaching American History handles all other arrangements, including hotel, meals, and historical site visit.
+Participants must make their own travel arrangements.
+Please research travel options before applying to a seminar to ensure that you can be on-site by the opening reception on day one through the conclusion of the program on day three.
+Participants will also be responsible for incidental charges and parking at the hotel, if applicable.
+Teaching American History covers all other arrangements, including hotel, meals, and historical site visit.

 Can I bring my partner or child?
-May I select my roommate?
+May I have a roommate?

 Do Multi-Days count for professional development hours?